QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 experiment_two_models(shocks, S, model, model_γ2,
                 run_shooting, plot_results, 'τ_k')
 ```

+The path of government expenditures remains fixed, and the increase in $\tau_{kt}$ is offset by a reduction in the present value of lump-sum taxes to keep the budget balanced.

+We note that

+- Anticipation of the increase in $\tau_{kt}$ leads to immediate decline in capital stock due to increased current consumption and growing consumption flow.
+- $\bar{R}$ starts rising at $t = 0$ and peaks at $t = 9$, and at $t = 10$, $\bar{R}$ drops sharply due to the tax change.
+    - Variations in $\bar{R}$ reflect the impact of the tax increase at $t = 10$ on consumption across time.
+- Transition dynamics push $k_t$ (capital stock) toward a new, lower steady-state level.
+In the new steady state:
+    - Consumption is lower due to reduced output from the lower capital stock.
+    - Smoother consumption paths are observed when $\gamma = 2$ compared to $\gamma = 0.2$.

++++

+So far we have explored consequences of foreseen once-and-for-all changes
+in government policy.
+Next we describe some experiments in which there is a
+foreseen one-time change in a policy variable (a "pulse").

 **Experiment 4: Foreseen one-time increase in $g$ from 0.2 to 0.4 in period 10, after which $g$ returns to 0.2 forever**